 Of particular importance is the transition into permanence beyond one’s time with DIRECTION61:3.
 It is our hope therefore to help each young adult acquire their personal housing, obtain a reliable car through our transportation initiative, and become established into a close adult community.
 All residents will be considered family and invited/encouraged to participate in regular ongoing events beyond their tenure with DIRECTION61:3… Simply stated, we believe in lifelong community.

 In today’s culture it is nearly impossible to secure and maintain any job without reliable transportation.
 Our initiative guides residents in building savings towards their first car.
 We educate them on acquiring a license, the car buying process, purchasing insurance, and understanding car maintenance.
 At the completion of certain goals by the resident, and the supplement of targeted funds or vehicles to the program, we are then able to provide the resident with reliable transportation.
 For more opportunity on how to participate in the Transportation Initiative please go to the home page, GIVE A GIFT.

-The programming structure of Oak Creek Place, THRIVE, is a uniquely designed curriculum that incorporates the participation of local professional volunteers and leaders.
-Life-skills training, tutoring, adult mentors, friends, and business partners who train and offer employment are all facets of this dynamic formula for the success of our OCP women.
+THRIVE is a uniquely designed curriculum that incorporates the participation of local professional volunteers and leaders.
+Life-skills training, tutoring, adult mentors, friends, and business partners who train and offer employment are all facets of this dynamic formula for the success of our transitioning foster teens.

 - a family environment that promotes love and acceptance without judgment

 - the realization of individual strengths and the celebration of goals attained